lauziere/EHGM/README.md

 # *An Exact Hypergraph Matching Algorithm for Nuclear Identification in Emrbyonic C. elegans*

-This repository contains the Python implementation of *Exact HGM* applied to seam cell nuclei identification in embryonc *Caenorhabditis elegans*, as described in:
+This repository contains the Python implementation of *exacthgm* applied to seam cell nuclei identification in embryonc *Caenorhabditis elegans*, as described in:

 - Andrew Lauziere, Ryan Christensen, Hari Shroff, Radu Balan. [*An Exact Hypergraph Matching Algorithm for Nuclear Identification in Embryonic Caenorhabditis elegans*] (http://arxiv.org)